swamiiyer/swamiiyer.github.io/_pages/cs451/programming_environment.md

 $ python3 ./bin/marvin.py Factorial.marv
 ```

-> To setup a project JDK in IntelliJ, open the project, go to `File > Project Structure > Project Settings > Project`, and from the SDK list select the OpenJDK you installed in a previous step.
+> To setup a project JDK in IntelliJ, open the project, go to *File* &rarr; *Project Structure* &rarr; *Project Settings* &rarr; *Project*, and from the SDK list select the OpenJDK you installed in a previous step.

 <a name="mac"/>
 ### Mac OS X